 - Any change that causes a misconnect.

-Reading the details above, we knew we could legitimately ask for a refund on our flights.
+Reading the policy, we knew we could ask for a refund on our flights.
 We had the delay of more than 120 minutes and an additional layover added on our itinerary.

-**Update August 2022: It’s worth noting, with all the recent issues with air travel, we checked on Delta’s policy.
-Delta’s definition of “significant delay” is no longer easy to find.
-However, keep in mind, they must still honor the US Department of Transportation’s guidelines, so must have a definition for “significant delay,” and when full refunds are warranted.
+**Update August 2022: We rechecked Delta’s policy.
+The definition of “significant delay” is no longer easy to find.
+However, they must still honor the US Department of Transportation’s guidelines, so must have a definition for “significant delay,” and when full refunds are warranted.

 A Tip on Speaking with the Airlines